 This is the section that Higher Pursuits features on our rental routes and guided trips.
 One of the unique aspects of this section of river is that it passes through 12,800 acres of land owned by the State of Tennessee.
 This 12,800 acres has been designated as the Yanahli Wildlife Management Area (WMA) and is managed by the Tennessee Wildlife Resource Agency.

 The Duck River is a Class 1 River for recreational boaters.
 This means that the river has moving water with a few riffles and small waves with few or no obstructions.

 Maury County has nine public access points to the Duck River, giving the people of Maury County amazing access to this wonderful river.
 There is a dam in downtown Columbia, so you cannot paddle from the Iron Bridge access point to the Riverside TWRA access point in the downtown.

-The Tennessee Wildlife Resource Agency (TWRA), Region II manager manages the Yanahli WMA.
-In 2017, the region manager of TWRA discontinued camping along the river and will no longer grant permission to camp on the two sections we operate on.
-Currently the Region II manager is Tommy Edwards.
-His office can be reached at 931-840-4042 or 615-781-6622.
+The Tennessee Wildlife Resource Agency (TWRA), Region 2 manager manages the Yanahli WMA.
+In 2017, the region manager of TWRA discontinued camping along the river and will no longer grant permission to camp on the two sections we operate.
 Permission to camp on private property can only be obtained from the landowner.
 Here is the contact information for Region 2 of the TWRA – Contact TWRA.